D1288/DiceRoller/README.md

 ![D20 Dice Roller](d20logo.png)

-D20 Dice Roller is a Java application that allows users to roll custom numbers of dice.
+-D20 Dice Roller is a Java application that allows users to roll custom numbers of dice.
-It provides an animation for rolling the dice and displays the total score along with individual results for each die rolled.
+-It provides an animation for rolling the dice and displays the total score along with individual results for each die rolled.

 ## Features